Video-Nomad/gs-curvetools-docs/docs/source/layer-collections.rst

 Curve collections have several utility functions available.
 They are accessed by hovering over the layer collections widget and holding RMB.

 - **Clear** - this command will delete all the curves from the current collection.
 The collection itself will not be deleted.
-User will be prompted before the command is execute.
+User will be prompted before the command is executed.
 - **Rename** - will rename the currently selected collection (if it is not the "Main" collection)
 - **Merge Up and Merge Down** - used to combine all the curves in the current collection with the collection immediately above or below it.
-Merged collection will be deleted.
+The merged collection will be deleted.
 - **Move Up and Move Down** - will reorder the collections list and move the current collection one index up or down in the list.
 - **Copy and Paste** - will copy all the curves from the currently selected collection and paste it to another selected collection.
 Original curves will not be deleted.